 3. 2018 Panini Immaculate Kai Havertz RC #5 (eBay)

-With a base edition limited to 65 copies, the 2018-19 Panini Immaculate Collection is part of a premium collection that saw only six cards per box, with five auto/patches among the expected contents.
+With a base edition limited to 65 copies, the 2018-19 Panini Immaculate Collection is part of a premium collection that saw only six cards per box.
+There are five auto/patches among the expected contents.

-One of the rarer Havertz RCs, the lack of an autograph is the only thing that holds this card back ever so slightly.
+One of the rarer Havertz RCs, the lack of an autograph is the only thing that holds this card back.

 Parallels: Sapphire #/25, Gold #/10, Platinum 1/1